iterative/katacoda-scenarios/get-started/stages/04-how-dvc-tracks-stages.md

 Usually, `dvc.yaml` files are considered manually editable, and `dvc.lock` files are for DVC's consumption.

-> ℹ️  We didn't `dvc add src/prepare.py`, and DVC wasn't tracking it
+> 🦉 We didn't `dvc add src/prepare.py`, and DVC wasn't tracking it
 > before `dvc stage add`.
 We can add code dependencies to stages without
 > checking in them first.